-Usually the essay question is based on the pre-reading material that the university has sent you with the exam invitation.
-Make sure you understand the main points of the material, but you don’t need to memorize everything.
-If there are many numbers in the pre-reading material, imagine you a preparing for a presentation about the company’s situation.
+Usually, the essay question is based on the pre-reading material the university sent you with the Finland entrance exam invitation.
+Ensure you understand the material’s main points but don’t need to memorize everything.
+If there are many numbers in the pre-reading material, imagine you preparing for a presentation about the company’s situation.
 Pick the key numbers you would present.
-Then, keep in mind those important numbers when answering the essay question.
+Then, keep those crucial numbers in mind when answering the essay question.

-In the essay, you should be able to demonstrate strong understanding of the theory in the material and to write in good English.
+In the essay, you should demonstrate a strong understanding of the theory in the material and write in good English.

-Example question for the essay: Based on your previous knowledge, write about the studies in Bachelor of Business Administration in International Business program.
-Describe the main content of the studies and discuss how the studies are carried out in the university of applied sciences.
-Discuss also the duration and the extent of the studies and reflect your own personal qualities, skills and motivation in relation to the content of the studies.
+Example question for the essay: Based on your previous knowledge, write about the studies in the Bachelor of Business Administration in International Business program.
+Describe the main content of the studies and discuss how the studies are carried out at the University of Applied Sciences.
+Discuss also the duration and the extent of the studies and reflect on your own personal qualities, skills, and motivation in relation to the content of the studies.

 Guidelines for writing a good essay: